Klondike Gold Rush National Historical Park

 Experience the golden history this epic quest for fortune the 19th century.

-The glacially-carved valleys, stream channels, snow pack and stunning views that make up Klondike Gold Rush National Historical Park's physical landscape provide a compelling stage for its gold rush story.
-Commemorating the Gold Rush of 1897-98, this 13,191-acre park encompasses a six-block historical district in the town of Skagway, the nearby ghost town of Dyea and the famous Chilkoot and White Pass Trails.
+The glacially carved valleys, streams, and stunning views that make up Klondike Gold Rush National Historical Park's physical landscape provide a compelling stage for its gold rush story.
+Commemorating the Gold Rush of 1897-98, this 13,191-acre park encompasses a six-block historical district in the town of Skagway, the nearby ghost town of Dyea, and the famous Chilkoot and White Pass Trails.

 The downtown Skagway Historic District became a national landmark in 1962 and joined the national register in 1966.
 The Klondike Gold Rush National Historical Park joined the national register in 1976, and the Chilkoot Trail became a national landmark in 1978.
 The park was designated as an international historical park by presidential proclamation in 1998.

 Skagway is 96 miles north of Juneau and reached by scheduled air service or the Alaska Marine Highway System ferries.
-Skagway can also be reached by road, via the South Klondike Highway; it is 110 miles south of Whitehorse, Yukon Territory where bus service is also available.
+Skagway can also be reached by road, via the South Klondike Highway.
+The town is 110 miles south of Whitehorse, Yukon Territory, where bus service is also available.

 Explore more things to do in the Skagway area.

 For more information, visit the Klondike Gold Rush National Historical Park website.

 Local Climate & Weather

 For Alaska's day-to-day weather, it’s best to plan for a bit of everything.
 Learn more about weather in this area.